MishC/Udacity_DataAnalyst/project5_CommunicateDataFindings/readme.md

 ### What factors affect a loan’s outcome status?

 I studied how is loan status affected by the current amount delinquent, loan original amount, stated monthly income.
-I have found that those, who have among the highest amount delinquent are "Defaulted".
-Highest loan original amount belongs to loan status "Current" followed by "charged-off".
+I have found that those, who have the highest amount delinquent are "Defaulted".
+Highest loan original amount belongs to loan status "Current" followed by "Charged-off".
 Borrowers with the highest income belong to the status "Current" and with the lowest income to "Defaulted".
-Furthermore I have found that from those, who are "charged-off", have 30.3% a public record in the last 10 years.
+Furthermo,re I have found that from those, who are "charged-off", have 30.3% a public record in the last 10 years.

 ### What affects the borrower’s APR or interest rate?